-While OBD2 implementation sure made the diagnosis of mechanical issues more straightforward than before, you still need to get your hands on the right scanner.
+While OBD2 implementation made the diagnosis of mechanical issues more straightforward than before, you still need to get your hands on the suitable scanner.
 Not all OBD2 scan tools are created equal and different types of auto mechanics may need or prefer different models.

 That being said, buying just any scan tool found online is rarely a good idea.
 Just as it’s no use for beginners to spend hundreds of dollars for a tool with features they won’t need, it’s also a bad idea for a full-fledged mechanic to buy a cheaper one that won’t do what it’s intended to.